-Dehumidifier Placement for Kitchens
+Dehumidifier placement for kitchens

 Kitchens are a constant source of humidity inside a home.
 While the kitchen sink can certainly bring humidity, other sources such as dishwashers, refrigerators, and cooking can bring unwanted humidity as well.

 For instance, if the source of humidity is the kitchen sink, then placing a small dehumidifier next to the sink is optimal.
 Or if your kitchen gets humid when you cook, then using a dehumidifier near the stove will help keep your air dry.

 No matter where you put the dehumidifier, remember that maintaining airflow is important.
 So you don’t want to place it in a corner or in a tight space.

-Dehumidifier Placement for Basements
+Dehumidifier placement for basements

 Most basements also lack adequate ventilation.
-Also, moisture-containing appliances such as washers and water heaters are often located in basements.
+Moisture-containing appliances such as washers and water heaters are often located in basements.
 Humidity can build up quickly, especially when moist air is not allowed to ventilate to the outside.

 Fortunately, a dehumidifier works well for most people to keep excess humidity out of their basement.
 Since most basements are small, enclosed spaces, it is usually not hard to manage the humidity inside the space.

 The basement is also a good place to put a dehumidifier because it is a discreet place that most visitors won’t see or hear.

-Living rooms are tricky when it comes to dehumidifier placement.
-Living rooms are usually the biggest room in a house, so ideally you will want the dehumidifier near the center of the room.
+The Living room is usually the biggest room in your house, so ideally you will want the dehumidifier near the center of the room.
 However, a large portable dehumidifier in the center of the living room takes up a lot of valuable space.

-A common source of humidity in living rooms is the front door.
-Humid outside air leaks in from outside and brings moisture into your living area.
+A common source of humidity in a living room is the front door.
+Humid outside air leaks in from the outside and brings moisture into your living area.
 If this is the case, then placing the dehumidifier near the front door will be most effective.

 Above all, make sure you get a dehumidifier that is large enough to work effectively in your living room.
 The small dehumidifier that you use in your bathroom might not be strong enough to rid your entire living room of moisture.

-Dehumidifier Placement for Bedrooms
+Dehumidifier placement for bedrooms

 Cracks around windows allow moist outside air to infiltrate your bedroom, raising the humidity.
-Houseplants can also contribute to humidity in the bedroom.
+Houseplants can also contribute to humidity in a bedroom.

 Figuring out where to place your dehumidifier is not a hard task, but it is crucial for proper dehumidification of your home.

-Above all, remember to isolate the humidity sources, and get a properly sized dehumidifier for the room that you are using it in.
+Above all, remember to isolate the humidity sources, and get a properly sized dehumidifier for the room that you’re using it in.